Cosmetic products and FDA listing compliance.

 If you’re a small business owner, the biggest change under MoCRA is that practices like facility registration and adhering to GMPs are no longer optional for most.
 Even if you qualify for the $1 million sales exemption, you are not off the hook entirely.
 All cosmetic brands, regardless of size, must still maintain records to substantiate product safety and report any serious adverse events to the FDA.
 This means you need to have your safety data organized and accessible.
 Don’t assume an exemption from registration means an exemption from all of MoCRA’s rules.
 Understanding your full scope of responsibilities is key to staying compliant.

-Your Step-by-Step Guide to FDA Registration
+Your Step-by-Step Guide to FDA MoCRA Registration

 Getting your cosmetic products registered with the FDA might seem like a huge task, but you can manage it by breaking it down into a few clear steps.
 The key is to be organized and methodical.
 Under MoCRA, facility registration and product listing are mandatory, so this isn’t a step you can skip.
 Think of it as building a solid foundation for your brand’s compliance and long-term success.
 The FDA has created online tools to make this process more straightforward, moving away from slow paper submissions.
 By following this guide, you can approach registration with confidence and ensure you have everything in order before you begin.
 Let’s walk through exactly what you need to do, from creating your account to hitting that final submit button.

-Set Up Your FDA Account
+Step 1: Create Your FDA Account

 Your first move is to get set up in the FDA’s system.
 The agency has made it clear that it prefers electronic submissions, and for good reason—they’re much faster and more efficient.
 You’ll want to familiarize yourself with the Cosmetics Direct portal, which is the FDA’s dedicated online tool for cosmetic facility registration and product listing.
 This is where you will create your account and manage your submissions.
 Getting your account established early is a smart move, as it allows you to explore the platform and understand its requirements before you’re up against a deadline.
 It’s a simple but critical first step on your path to compliance.

-Gather Your Documents
+Step 2: Gather All Your Documents

 Before you can fill out any forms, you need to have your information ready.
 The most important piece of information you’ll need is your FDA Establishment Identifier (FEI) number.
 Every facility that manufactures or processes cosmetic products needs one.
 If you’re not sure whether you have one, you can use the FEI Search Portal to check.
 If you don’t have one, you can request it from the FDA.
 You will also need a comprehensive list of all the products you manufacture or process at your facility, including every ingredient.
 Having all this information organized and at your fingertips will make the submission process much smoother.

-Submit Through the FDA Portal
+Step 3: Submit Through the Cosmetics Direct Portal

 Once your account is active and you have all your documents, it’s time to submit.
 The FDA strongly encourages businesses to use their electronic submission portals.
 For cosmetics, this means using the Cosmetics Direct portal you’ve already set up.
 The system is designed to guide you through the process, helping you fill out the forms correctly and ensuring you provide all the necessary information for both your facility registration and product listings.
 Submitting electronically is not only faster but also reduces the chances of errors that can happen with paper forms, helping you get your registration processed without unnecessary delays.